Austin Watkins: Tampa Bay Buccaneers

 On January 31, 2022, Watkins signed a reserve/future contract with the Tampa Bay Buccaneers.
 He was waived on May 16.

 Saskatchewan Roughriders

 Watkins signed with Saskatchewan Roughriders of the Canadian Football League (CFL) on August 7, 2022.
 He was released by the Riders on August 18, 2022, having spent the entirety of his tenure with the club on the practice roster.

 Memphis Showboats

-Watkins signed with the Tampa Bay Bandits of the USFL on October 22, 2022.
+Watkins signed with the Tampa Bay Bandits of the United States Football League (USFL) on October 22, 2022.
 Watkins and all other Tampa Bay Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.

-Birmingham Stallions
+Birmingham Stallions (first stint)

 Watkins was traded to the Birmingham Stallions on January 11, 2023.
+He was released from his contract on July 22, 2023, to sign with an NFL team.

+Cleveland Browns

+On July 22, 2023, Watkins signed with the Cleveland Browns.
+Watkins led the Browns in receiving yards in each of their first three preseason games in 2023.
+He was waived on August 29, 2023, and re-signed to the practice squad.
+He was not signed to a reserve/future contract by the team after the season and thus became a free agent upon the expiration of his practice squad contract.

+Philadelphia Eagles

+On January 18, 2024, Watkins signed a reserve/future contract with the Philadelphia Eagles.
+He was waived on August 27.

+Birmingham Stallions (second stint)

+On October 30, 2024, Watkins re-signed with the Birmingham Stallions.
+He was released on May 14, 2025.

+Personal life

+Watkins is the cousin of NFL wide receiver and Super Bowl LIV champion, Sammy Watkins, and Super Bowl LII champion, Jaylen Watkins.
+His younger cousin, Winston Watkins Jr., is committed to play for the University of Colorado in the class of 2025.